 For traveling from Trinidad to Havana, you can book Viazul bus tickets in advance at the office in Trinidad (at the bus station).
 This costs CUC 25 one way, taking about 6-7 hours.
 The bus will drop you at the Viazul terminal about 9km south-west of the Old Town.

-But a better option is to get a shared taxi service.
+You can book a private or shared taxi or bus ticket to Havana using ZunZunCar which is one of the best and cheaper options in Cuba.
+Another option is to get a shared taxi service.
 Just stop over at the Viazul bus terminal the day before departure and you’ll be solicited to this service by one of the staff there.
 Most taxis start at 8:30am and takes about 4-5 hours to reach Havana.
 The best part is that it’s a door-to-door service – pick you up at your hotel in Trinidad and drop off at your hotel in Havana.

 Depending on the number of people, you will either get a minibus or a shared taxi with fellow travelers.
 The cost is just a bit more than Viazul bus (CUC 30 per person) and you pay the driver when you arrive at the destination.

 Rather than getting solicited at the bus terminal, I asked my Airbnb host the previous morning to book the shared taxi for me.
 After breakfast at 7:30am at the Airbnb house, I stopped by a nearby store to pick up water and snacks for the way.

 The taxi makes 2 or 3 halts, depending on the passengers – one for lunch and a quick one for restrooms.

 Unlike my first two days in Havana where I stayed in old town at Plaza Vieja, I decided to stay next to Malecon (the street next to the ocean) for my last night in Cuba.
 This was a great neighborhood with lots of tourist restaurants as well as local eateries.